Foreign Exchange Risk Definition

-Where a business organization has a foreign subsidiary whose reporting currency is other than the reporting currency of the parent company, then for consolidation purposes, the subsidiary balance sheet items are converted into the parent company’s reporting currency on the basis of the prevailing accounting standards.
-The risk of movement in the consolidated financial position and earnings as a result of exchange rates is termed as Translation Risk.
+Where a business organization has a foreign subsidiary whose reporting currency is other than the reporting currency of the parent company, then for consolidation purposes, the subsidiary balance sheet items are converted into the parent company’s reporting currency based on the prevailing accounting standards.
+The risk of movement in the consolidated financial position and earnings resulting from exchange rates is termed as Translation Risk.
 The results, in turn, impact the stock prices.
 It is also termed as Accounting Exposure.

 #3 – Economic Risk

-It is the risk of change in the market forecast of the company’s business and future cash flows as a result of a change in the exchange rates.
+It is the risk of change in the market forecast of the company’s business and future cash flows resulting from a change in the exchange rates.
 This, in turn, impacts the market value of the firm.
-For e.g. a monopoly product of the company starts facing competition when the lower exchange rate renders the imported product cheaper.
+E.g., a monopoly product of the company starts facing competition when the lower exchange rate renders the imported product cheaper.
 This type of foreign exchange risk is also termed as Forecast Risk.